edgedb/edgedb/docs/stdlib/json.rst

     :index: safe navigation

-    Return the JSON value at the end of the specified path or an empty set.
+    Returns the value of a :eql:type:`json` at the end of the specified path.

+    This will otherwise provide an empty set containing no JSON.

     This function provides "safe" navigation of a JSON value.
 If the input path is a valid path for the input JSON object/array, the JSON value at the end of that path is returned.
-If the path cannot be followed for any reason, the empty set is returned.
+If the path cannot be followed for any reason, the empty set is returned:

     .. code-block:: edgeql-repl